o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

          return lightMap;
       }
       ```

-   1. Now that we have the helper function, we can use `GetDiffuseLighting` to call the function and apply the results:
+   2. Use `GetDiffuseLighting()` to call the function and apply the results:
       ```hlsl
       float3 GetDiffuseLighting(Surface surface, LightingData lightingData, float3 lightIntensity, float3 dirToLight)
       {